FrugalRAG: Less is More in RL Finetuning for Multi-Hop Question Answering: Dataset and Retrieval Index

 We use the pre-processed Wikipedia abstracts index~\footnote{\url{https://downloads.cs.stanford.edu/nlp/data/colbert/baleen/wiki.abstracts.2017.tar.gz}} provided by ColBERTv2~\citep{colbertv2} for all our experiments on HotPotQA~\citep{hotpot}.
 For each instance, we retrieve the top 3 documents and their titles and perform a maximum 6 retrievals.
 HotPotQA annotations consists of document title and evidence sentences which are used to compute the Recall and Supporting Document F1 respectively.

 Since 2WikiMultiHopQA~\citep{2wiki} and MuSiQue~\citep{musique} datasets are created using both the body and abstract of wikipedia articles we use the pre-processed dump of Wikipedia provided by ~\cite{dpr} and index it using ColBERTv2~\citep{colbertv2}.
 The generated index consists of 21M passages.
 For each instance, we retrieve top 5 documents and append it to our context.
-For experiments in Table~\ref{tab:retrieval-frugal-corag}, we use E5-Large provided by CoRAG~\cite{corag} indexed on KILT~\cite{kilt} which consists of 36 million passages, and retrieve top 5 documents for all datasets.
+For experiments in Table~\ref{tab:flashrag}, we use E5-base provided by FlashRAG~\cite{FlashRAG} indexed on Wikipedia~\cite{kilt} which consists of 21 million passages, and retrieve top 5 documents for all datasets.